joshfrench/om-wiki-fork/Intermediate-Tutorial.md

 ### Modularity

-In many MVC systems it's an open question where to put UI synchronization logic.
-Server-side MVCs have encouraged developers to put the synchronization logic in the model - effectively making those models less reusable.
-Putting the logic in a controller makes the controller monolithic - it needs to now coordinate the view, the model and synchronization.
-Putting synchronization logic in the views is probably something most people can agree makes little sense.

 Ideally we can build our UIs without considering synchronization.
-And when we come to the problem of sychronization we should be able to add it to our application with changing any code we have already written.
+And when we come to the problem of synchronization we should be able to add it to our application without changing any code we have already written.

 This is effectively the goal of [om-sync](http://github.com/swannodette/om-sync), a reusable